Frequently Asked Questions

 Are there restrooms, water, facilities?

-The Visitor Center is currently closed and no water is available on site.
+The Visitor Gallery is currently closed and no water is available on site.
 A portable restroom is located in the parking lot.

 Can I bring my pet?